What is pain? The Physioactive explanation

 Inflammatory Pain (Inflammation) – Pain #2

-Inflammation causes pain with the release of chemicals once tissue damage has occurred.
+Inflammation causes pain with a corresponding release of chemicals once tissue damage has occurred.
 Inflammatory pain remains after the injury has occurred.
-If we don’t pull our hand away from the hot stove fast enough, or if we step through the nail instead of removing our foot the nociceptive pain becomes inflammatory pain.
-The chemicals our body release stimulate pain receptors to prevent further injury and to start the healing process.
+If we don’t pull our hand away from the hot stove fast enough or if we step through the nail instead of removing our foot, the nociceptive pain becomes inflammatory pain due to the tissue injury that has occurred.
+The chemicals released by our bodies stimulate pain receptors to prevent further injury and to start the healing process.
 Inflammation is essential for tissue repair to occur.
 Acute inflammation typically lasts between 24 to 48 hours after injury after which tissue regeneration begins.
 When you suffer from inflammatory pain, your pain should gradually reduce as the healing process and tissue repair occurs.
-This pain typically resolves with normal passage of time and regular physiotherapy.
+This pain typically resolves with the normal passage of time and regular physiotherapy.

 Neuropathic Pain – Pain #3